Tagbilaran: History

 A hundred years before Spaniards arrived in the Philippines, the settlement which eventually became Tagbilaran was already involved in trading with China and Malays.
 Tagbilaran Strait was the location of the precolonial polity of Bo-ol.
 This early settlement had contact with the Spaniards in 1565, when the Spanish conquistador Miguel López de Legazpi and the native chieftain Datu Sikatuna pledged peace and cooperation through the famous blood compact.

 San José de Tagbilaran was established as a town on 9 February 1742, by General Francisco Antonio Calderón de la Barca, Military Governor of the Visayas Islands, who separated it from the town of Baclayon.
 The town was dedicated to St. Joseph the Worker.
 Since then it was part of the province of Bohol until it became a chartered city on 18 July 1966, by virtue of Republic Act No. 4660.

+The 1818 census showed that Dauis-Tagbilaran had 2,055 native families and 9 Spanish-Filipino families.

+On June 19, 1854, the Captain of Engineers Guillermo Kirkpatrick arrived in Bohol after being appointed as its first politico-military governor of Bohol.
+Queen Isabela II, through a royal decree on March 3, 1854, granted him the authority to establish his capital in the town of Tagbilaran and formally took command.

 The city was occupied by the United States during the Philippine–American War and by Imperial Japan during World War II.